-For example, financial advisor Matthew Kircher of Fairpoint Wealth Management in Cleveland, Ohio, says that he recently timed his trade-in value based on demand.
+Financial advisor Matthew Kircher of Fairpoint Wealth Management in Cleveland, Ohio, says that he recently timed his trade-in value based on demand.

 Ultimately, he purchased a new 2021 Toyota 4Runner and traded in his old Ford Escape in January of 2021.
 He was strategic about timing because he knew that all-wheel-drive SUVs would be in high demand during winter and right before the spring college semester.

-The Federal Trade Commission (FTC) cautions using a dealership that promises to “pay off your loan no matter how much you owe.”
+The Federal Trade Commission (FTC) cautions against using a dealership that promises to “pay off your loan no matter how much you owe.”
 While a dealership might do what it says and pay off your old loan, it’s going to have to make up the difference somewhere — and that “somewhere” will eventually catch up with you.